Showing Spartan Pride through Lifelong Resilience

 More than 16 million children in the United States—nearly one out of four—live below the federal poverty level with their families earning less than $23,550 annually.
 These low-income households face many challenges, from lacking economic resources, to little or no access to health and wellness care.
 Read the white paper, “How Schools Can Help Break the Cycle of Poverty: A Whole Child Approach” to gain valuable insight into the specific challenges children from poverty face.

 As part of the Career and Technical Education Program at MHS, students choose from 11 career pathways to prepare for college and the workplace.
-Rising seniors have the opportunity to complete summer internships at local businesses to solidify their career goals and gain professional skills.
-See some of the exciting work MHS interns are completing this summer.
+Rising seniors have the opportunity to complete internships at local businesses to solidify their career goals and gain professional skills.
+See some of the exciting work MHS interns completed this summer.

 Milton Hershey School Releases Annual Report